 DC Contractors License Application

-On the DCRA Basic Business License Application you’ll be required to complete these six steps:
+The DCRA Basic Business License Application can be found here.
+On the application you’ll be required to complete these six steps:

 - Get your Corporate Registration and Employer ID Number.
-Unless you’re a Sole Proprietor with no trade name, you can begin the corporate registration process online.
+Unless you’re a Sole Proprietor with no trade name, go to business.dc.gov/startbusiness to get this started.

 - Get your Certificate of Occupancy or Home Occupancy Permit.
 This essentially demonstrates that your business activity does not conflict with building and zoning codes.
 This can be obtained via the Office of the Zoning Administrator (202) 442-4576.

 - Get your New Business Tax Registration.
-You can register your business for local taxation online.
+You can register at MyTax.dc.gov.

 - Sign and Date a Clean Hands Statement.
 The District Government will not issue or reissue any license or permit if the applicant owes more than $100.00 in outstanding debt to the District of Columbia.